 The going concern basis of accounting is critical to financial reporting because it establishes the fundamental basis for measuring and classifying assets and liabilities.
 Currently, U.S. GAAP lacks guidance about management’s responsibility to evaluate whether there is substantial doubt about the organization’s ability to continue as a going concern or to provide related footnote disclosures.
 This ASU provides guidance to an organization’s management, with principles and definitions that are intended to reduce diversity in the timing and content of disclosures that are commonly provided by organizations today in the financial statement footnotes.
 The amendments are effective for annual periods ending after December 15, 2016, and interim periods within annual periods beginning after December 15, 2016.
 Early application is permitted for annual or interim reporting periods for which the financial statements have not previously been issued.
 The adoption of this standard is not expected to have a material impact on the Company’s financial position and results of operations.

 Management’s Evaluation of Subsequent Events

-The Company evaluates events that have occurred after the balance sheet date of December 31, 2016, through the date which the financial statements are issued.
-Based upon the review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+The Company evaluates events that have occurred after the balance sheet date of December 31, 2014, through the date which the financial statements are issued.
+Based upon the review, other than as disclosed in Note 12, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.

 The entire disclosure for all significant accounting policies of the reporting entity.